godlisten-honest/DarWaste/README.md

 # DarWaste
-this is mobile application for waste collection at Dar es Salaam, Tanzania.
+This is mobile application for waste collection at Dar es Salaam, Tanzania.